-9533.2 Pipeline Inspection, Monitoring, Testing and Maintenance
+9532.29533.2 Pipeline Inspection, Monitoring, Testing and Maintenance

-- A. Operators shall visually inspect all aboveground pipelines for leaks and corrosion on a monthly basis. - B. The operator shall install a leak detection system for oil and gas crude pipelines.
-The system shall include pressure and flow meters, flow balancing, supervisor control and data acquisition system, and a computer alarm and communication system in the event of a suspected leak.
+- A. Operators shall visually inspect all aboveground pipelines for leaks and corrosion on a monthly basis. - B. The operator shall install a leak detection system for all offsite DOT regulated oil and gas crude pipelines.
+The leak detection system for oil shall include pressure and flow meters, flow balancing, supervisor control and data acquisition system, and a computer alarm and communication system in the event of a suspected leakwith t.
 Temperature, pressure, and flow shall be monitored at each pipeline entry and exit.
+The leak detection system for gas pipelines shall include pressure sensors.
 If any variable deviates by more than 10 percent of the normal operating range, the system shall trigger both audible, communications, and visual alarms.
-Flow balancing shall be conducted every 5 minutes, 1 hour, 24 hours, and 48 hours with the accuracy defined once the system is established and tested and approved by the Petroleum Administrator. - C. The Petroleum Administrator may order such tests or inspections deemed necessary to establish the reliability and integrity of any pipeline system.
-Repairs, replacements, or cathodic protection may be required under the jurisdiction of the California State Fire Marshall (CSFM) for offsite pipelines. - D. Any pipeline that has had a leak resulting in the release of a reportable quantity to any State or Federal agency, shall be pressure tested to verify integrity prior to being placed back into service. - E. Pipe clamps, wooden plugs or screw-in plugs shall not be used for any permanent repair approved by the Petroleum Administrator. - F. Pipeline abandonment procedures shall be submitted to the Petroleum Administrator for review and approval prior to any pipeline abandonment. - G. As per 14 California Code of Regulations Section 1774, a mechanical integrity test shall be performed on all active pipelines that are gathering lines, and all urban pipelines over 4" in diameter, every two years.
+Flow balancing for oil pipelines shall be conducted every 5 minutes, 1 hour, 24 hours, and 48 hours with tThe accuracy shall be defined once the system is established and tested and approved by the Petroleum AdministratorCity Manager.
+The Petroleum AdministratorCity Manager may deviate from these requirements to address system specific operating requirements. - C. The Petroleum Administrator City Manager may order such tests or inspections deemed necessary to establish the reliability and integrity of any pipeline system.
+Repairs, replacements, or cathodic protection may be required under the jurisdiction of the California State Fire Marshall (CSFM) for offsite pipelines. - D. Any pipeline that has had a leak resulting in the release of a reportable quantity to any State or Federal agency, shall be pressure tested to verify integrity prior to being placed back into service. - E.C.
+Pipe clamps, wooden plugs or screw-in plugs shall not be used for any permanent repair approved by the Petroleum AdministratorCity Manager. - F.D.
+Pipeline abandonment procedures shall be submitted to the Petroleum AdministratorCity Manager for review and approval prior to any pipeline abandonment. - G. As per 14 California Code of Regulations Section 1774, a mechanical integrity test shall be performed on all active pipelines that are gathering lines, and all urban pipelines over 4" in diameter, every two years.
 Pipelines less than 5 years old are exempt from the two year testing requirement.
 These tests shall be performed to ensure the pipeline integrity by using at least one of the following methods:

-- Nondestructive testing using ultrasonic or other techniques approved by the Petroleum Administrator, to determine wall thickness. - 2.
-Hydrostatic testing using the guidelines recommended by API, or the method approved by the State Fire Marshal, Pipeline Safety and Enforcement Division. - 3.
-Internal inspection devices such as a smart pig, as approved by the Petroleum Administrator. - 4.
-Any other method of ensuring the integrity of a pipeline that is approved by the Petroleum Administrator.

-Copies of test results shall be maintained in a local office of the operator and posted online on the same website that provides the monitoring results required in Section 9531.1 for five years and shall also made available to the City, upon request.
+- H. Nondestructive testing using ultrasonic or other techniques approved by the Petroleum AdministratorCity Manager, to determine wall thickness. - l.
+Hydrostatic testing using the guidelines recommended by API, or the method approved by the State Fire Marshal, Pipeline Safety and Enforcement Division. - J. Internal inspection devices such as a smart pig, as approved by the Petroleum AdministratorCity Manager. - K. Any other method of ensuring the integrity of a pipeline that is approved by the Petroleum Administrator City Manager. - pipeline regulations, shall be maintained in a local office of the operator and posted online on the same website that provides the monitoring results required in Section 9531.1 for five years and shall also made available to the City, upon request.
 The operator shall repair and retest or remove from service any pipeline that fails the mechanical integrity test.
 The City shall be promptly notified in writing by the operator of any pipeline taken out of service due to a test failure.

-9534 Temporary Buildings
+95339534 Temporary Buildings